Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-Backdoor injection in robust DNNs does not cause a significant reduction in the classification accuracy for clean images.
-Backdoor-infected models still achieved a high classification accuracy for clean images, 93.8\% classification accuracy on average.
-In comparison, \textit{clean robust models} achieved a 93.96\% classification accuracy, this shows an insignificant reduction in accuracy of 0.18\%.
-In particular, localised and distributed backdoors maintained a high classification accuracy of 93.74\% and 93.85\% on average, respectively (\textit{cf. \Cref{tab:attack-success-and-accuracy}}).
+\textit{In our evaluation, backdoor injection in robust DNNs does not cause a significant reduction in classification accuracy for clean images.} Overall, backdoor-infected robust models have about 2.6\% reduction in classification accuracy in comparison to clean robust models, on average.
+Despite backdoor injection, robust models still achieved a high classification accuracy (91.55\%) for clean images, on average (\textit{see ``Class.
+Acc.'' in \autoref{tab:attack-success-and-accuracy}}).
+In comparison, clean robust models achieved a 93.96\% classification accuracy.
+This is not a significant reduction in classification accuracy.
+In particular, models trained with visible triggers maintained a higher classification accuracy than models trained with invisible triggers.
+Models trained with visible triggers had a classification accuracy of 93.80\% while models trained with invisible triggers had a lower classification accuracy of 89.30\% (\textit{see \Cref{tab:attack-success-and-accuracy}}).
+These results imply that backdoor injection in robust models does not significantly influence the classification accuracy of clean images.